Bligh Madris Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The Cardinals pitching staff was last in the league with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff ranked last in MLB with a collective 7.4 strikeouts per nine innings last season.

 - The Cardinals gave up the third-fewest home runs in baseball (146 total, 0.9 per game).

-- Mikolas gets the start for the Cardinals, his 17th of the season.
-He is 4-5 with a 4.23 ERA and 66 strikeouts in 93 2/3 innings pitched.
+- Wainwright gets the start for the Cardinals, his 10th of the season.
+He is 3-2 with a 6.56 ERA and 24 strikeouts through 46 2/3 innings pitched.

-- In his last time out on Wednesday, June 21, the righty threw seven innings against the Washington Nationals, giving up two earned runs while surrendering eight hits.
+- The righty's most recent time out came on Saturday against the Chicago Cubs, when he threw three innings, surrendering seven earned runs while allowing 11 hits.

+- In nine games this season, the 41-year-old has put up a 6.56 ERA and 4.6 strikeouts per nine innings, while allowing a batting average of .348 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.